The Big

 continually repeat their Big Lie: porn ruins every life it touches.
 This public

-tobacco, alcohol, and guns.
-All three have been proven harmful, yet they are
+than tobacco, alcohol, and guns.
+All three have been proven harmful, yet they

-still available to all non-felon adults.
-So even if porn were proven
+are still available to all non-felon adults.
+So even if porn were proven dangerous--which

-institutions," objects Tony Perkins.
-But "families" don't rent porn films,
+objects Tony Perkins.
+But "families" don't rent porn films, right?
+He might

-right?
-He might as well say "families use the highways, and porn films and
+as well say "families use the highways, and porn films and magazines are trucked

-hotels.
+for hotels.
 That's not the appetite of 12 perverts, it's 50 million requests.
-You

 The Religious Right's inability to ignore porn watched in private by others